 3. QuickBooks Self-Employed

-QuickBooks Self-Employed syncs with your bank account so you can easily categorize your rideshare expenses.
+QuickBooks Self-Employed is one of the best apps for uber drivers and lyft drivers.
+It syncs with your bank account so you can easily categorize your rideshare expenses.
 It even allows you to create rules that automate a lot of your expense tracking.
 You can log your mileage, take pictures of receipts, and make notes so you are ready come tax time.
 Not only will you have your mileage deduction ready to go, you’ll also be able to see whether deducting actual vehicle expenses like gas, maintenance and car washes will get you a bigger tax benefit versus taking the standard mileage deduction.
-(Check out this earlier post for more info on how deductions work.)
+(Check out this rideshare deductions post for more info on how this work.)

 You can also categorize transactions online, or right from the app!
 It even splits your deductions into quarterly or annual reports depending on your filing needs.
 QuickBooks Self-Employed does have a subscription fee, but you can try it free for 30 days – plus, you can get it bundled with TurboTax to make filing a snap.
 If you’re serious about making the most out of your tax deductions, this is one app you should definitely check out.

 For tunes, it’s tough to beat Spotify.
-Music is essential for those awkward rides where you or your passenger would rather not talk to each other… or just to provide something a little extra to make sure your passengers have a 5-star experience.
+Music is an essential best app for Uber and Lyft drivers, for those awkward rides where you or your passenger would rather not talk to each other… or just to provide something a little extra to make sure your passengers have a 5-star experience.
 For $10 a month, Spotify gives you access to more music than you can handle – over 10 million songs.
 Plus, you can download custom playlists ahead of time over wifi, so you won’t be sucking up data on the road.

 If you’ve already got a music collection on your computer, consider getting a microSD card for your phone instead.
 Mine supports microSD cards up to 64 GB, so I can take a good chunk of my collection with me for free.
 You may not be able to take song requests from passengers – but you’ll definitely save some dough.